Constables in the United States: Alaska

 In Alaska, a constable is an appointed official with limited police powers.
 The military police arm of the Alaska State Defense Force, a voluntary state defense force, is designated as the constabulary force of the state.
 This agency is empowered to act in a police capacity when called into service by the governor.
 Some official missions the constables have officially performed include port security after 9-11, disaster relief, and Alaska Pipeline patrols.
 They were put on initial alert to deploy to Bethel in 2007 when 9 of the 11 officers of the city's police department resigned in protest over a pay and benefits dispute with city officials.
 They were not ultimately needed for that mission and were never deployed.
 Unlike many so-called militias, many of which are voluntary and non-state affiliated, the Alaska State Defense Force is state-recognized under the state's authority to have a state-exclusive militia or guard, in addition to the National Guard of the Army and Air Force.
 Alaska also has a naval militia composed of reserve US Marine Corps and Navy personnel, who serve as needed, but not in conflict with their federal military reserve duties.
 The Alaska constables receive police training from the Alaska Department of Public Safety.
-They act in an official police capacity only when called into service by the State of Alaska, which has a broad statute governing citizen's arrests, which is why Alaska has unarmed village public safety officers (VPSOs) all of whom are fully academy-trained, employed by local tribal non-profit corporations and are deputized by the commissioner of public safety to make misdemeanor non-traffic arrests and charge for violations.
+They act in an official police capacity only when called into service by the State of Alaska, which has a broad statute governing citizen's arrests, which is why Alaska has Village Public Safety Officers (VPSOs) all of whom are fully academy-trained, employed by local tribal non-profit corporations and are deputized by the commissioner of public safety to make misdemeanor non-traffic arrests and charge for violations.
 Other similar officers are tribal police officers (TPOs) of local tribal communities and village police officers (VPOs) all of whom receive limited training.
 This is due to the scarce availability of law enforcement personnel in remote areas of the vast state.

 Arizona

 In Arizona, a constable is an elected peace officer of the county for the justice precinct and must live in the precinct to which they are elected.
-The constable serves a four-year term and has similar powers, duties and authority to sheriffs.
+The constable serves a four-year term and has similar powers, duties and authority as the sheriff.
 Sheriffs and constables are the only two elected peace officers in the State of Arizona.
+Constables have been part of Arizona since the territorial government was formed in 1864.